ASPNET-CORE-INTERNSHIP/ASPNET-CORE-RADAR/README.md

 10. Click on "Register license" from the PostSharp options in the Extensions dropdown of Visual Studio
 10. Install [ASPNETAOP-WebServer](https://github.com/cenkgokturk/ASPNET-CORE-MVC-WEB-SERVER) and open it in a seperate Visual Studio window
 11. Click "Start without debugging" for the ASPNETAOP-WebServer project
-12. Do the same thing for ASPNETAOP
+12. Do the same thing for ASPNETAOP *
 13. Both projects will be opened in your default browser.
 Unless you want to debug, you don't have to interact with the WebServer

+* If there is an error regarding the Aspects or the SQL Connections, right click on PSerializable attribute in either of the Aspects and select "Install PostSharp.Redist"